sj1999-BIT/tp/docs/UserGuide.md

 ### How to navigate this guide?
 1. **Navigating up or down** this user guide via either of the following methods:
 * Scroll up or down using your mouse wheel.
 * Press ↑ or ↓ button on your keyboard.

-2. **Jumping to different section** of this user guide:
+2. **Jumping to a different section** of this user guide:
-  * Click on any content you want to read in [Table of Contents](#table-of-contents).
+* Click on any content you want to read in the [Table of Contents](#table-of-contents).

 3. **Finding keywords** in this user guide:
 * Press CTRL + F and type in some keywords.
 * Press Enter to navigate to each keyword found in this user guide.

 ### What do these icons mean?

 **Icon**              | **Meaning**
 :---------------------|:-----------------------------
 :information_source:  | Important info that you need to take note of
-:bulb:                | Useful tip that you might want to know
+:bulb:                | Useful tips that you might want to know
 :exclamation:         | Be cautious when attempting/Things that you should avoid 🔝                    | Back to [Table of Content](#table-of-contents)

 <div style="page-break-after: always;"></div>

-### What do these formatting mean?
+### What do these formats mean?

 **Format**           | **Meaning**
 :--------------------|:-----------------------------
 _Italic text_        | The name of this product or a file path.
 **Bold text**        | The focus of a sentence or the table header.
 `Text in code block` | A command syntax or an item of interest.
-[Text in blue](#what-do-these-formatting-mean)    | A text that you can click to jump to different section of this guide or to a website.
+[Text in blue](#what-do-these-formats-mean)    | A text that you can click on to jump to a different section of this guide or to a website.
 <span style="color:#e46c0a; font-size: 2em; font-weight: bold;">Very large, bold text in Orange</span>  | Heading of a section in this guide.
 <span style="color:#e46c0a; font-size: 1.65em;">Large text in Orange</span> | Subheading of a section in this guide.